dhvanisoni/AI-Marketing-Assistant/README.md

 - User-Friendly Interface: The app provides an intuitive and user-friendly interface that allows you to generate marketing content quickly and efficiently.

+- Additional User Prompt: User can add their own prompt.

+- Select content Length: User can select a length of generated message and email.